dennmart/echo_for_trello/README.md

 ## Environment Variables

 To communicate with the Trello API, you must set your Trello Developer API key and secret as environment variables.
-You can generate these keys at https://trello.com/1/appKey/generate.
+You can generate these keys at https://trello.com/app-key.

 The environment variables needed to be set are:

 * `TRELLO_KEY`
 * `TRELLO_SECRET`

+If you want to be set up email in the app, you need to set the following environment variables:

+  * `MAILER_HOSTNAME`
+  * `MAILER_PORT`
+  * `MAILER_DOMAIN`
+  * `MAILER_USERNAME`
+  * `MAILER_PASSWORD`

 ## Contribute